cmohge1/lrbs-scholarly-editing/README.md

 ## To enter the course materials, follow this [link](https://github.com/cmohge1/lrbs/tree/master/scholarly-editing/).

-##Outline
+### Outline

-Day 1: Introduction; The problem of the Copy-text
+Day 1: Introduction; The problem of the Copy-text.

-Day 2: What is a Document?; Introduction to R Markdown for Transcription Day 3: Copy-Text editing; Introduction to the Text Encoding Initiative Day 4: Genetic Text Editing; TEI continued
+Day 2: Documentary Editing; Introduction to R Markdown for Transcription.

+Day 3: Copy-Text editing; Introduction to the Text Encoding Initiative (TEI).

+Day 4: Genetic Text Editing; TEI continued.

-Day 5: Editing Manuscript Images with TextLab; XPath and XSLT
+Day 5: Editing Manuscript Images with TextLab; Transforming Digital Editing with R, XPath, and XSLT.